 - Coronary artery bypass graft surgery: Uses a blood vessel to reroute blood around the blocked part of the artery.

-According to Dr. Hatch, blocked artery procedures are getting pretty sophisticated.
+According to Dr. Tuttle, blocked artery procedures are getting pretty sophisticated.
 “We are treating more advanced and severe disease than ever before, and we are doing it more safely without the need for surgery, We even have small cameras that can take pictures of the heart arteries from the inside—a technology called intravascular ultrasound," he said.
 "However, even with all the latest technology at our fingertips, in some situations having open heart bypass surgery instead of angioplasty will give patients the best long-term results."

 In all cases, patients should try to do what they can to prevent coronary artery disease in the first place.
 Healthy eating, regular cardio exercise and stress reduction strategies can all go a long way.
 Additionally, it’s recommended to continue regular visits with your primary care physician, and when necessary, a specialist.
 To find a health care provider near you, visit bannerhealth.com.